 Oocyst purification.
 Fecal samples positive for C. parvum were obtained from naturally infected calves in Sydney, Australia.
 The feces were diluted approximately 1:4 in water and centrifuged at $5,000 \times g$ for 10 min.
 The liquid layer was then discarded, the pellet was resuspended again in water, and the procedure was repeated.
 Fatty materials were then removed by resuspending the pellet in ice-cold 1% NaHCO3 solution, adding an ice-cold ether layer and centrifuging the mixture at $5,000 \times g$ for 10 min.
-After centrifugation, the supernatant containing the fat plug was discarded, the pellet was resuspended in ice-cold 1 (wt/vol) NaHCO3 solution and passed through a layer of prewetted nonabsorbent cotton wool, and the ether extraction step was repeated.
+After centrifugation, the supernatant containing the fat plug was discarded, the pellet was resuspended in ice-cold 1% (wt/vol) NaHCO3 solution and passed through a layer of prewetted nonabsorbent cotton wool, and the ether extraction step was repeated.
 After final centrifugation, the pellet was resuspended in 40 ml of ice-cold 55% (wt/vol) sucrose solution.
-Then, 10 ml of ice-cold $H_2O$ was slowly added, assuring two layers were formed, and the sample was centrifuged at $4,000 \times g$ for 20 min.
-Oocysts were collected from the surface interface, and the sucrose flotation step was repeated until no visible contaminating material could be detected.
+Then, 10 ml of ice-cold H2O was slowly added, assuring two layers were collected from the sample was centrifuged at 4,000 $\times g$ for 20 min.
+Oocysts were until no visible contaminating material could be detected.
 Purified oocysts were surface sterilized with ice-cold 70% (vol/vol) ethanol for 30 min, washed once in phosphate-buffered saline (PBS; Oxoid), and stored in PBS at 4°C.

-\ Corresponding author.
+^{} Corresponding author.
 Mailing address: BioTechnology Frontiers, P.O.
 Box 599, North Ryde BC, NSW 1670, Australia.
 Phone: 612-98992167.
 Fax: 612-98891805.
 E-mail: chrisweir@biotecfrontiers.com.